open-craft/opencraft/README.md

     vagrant up

-This will provision a virtual machine running Ubuntu 14.04, set up local Postgres and Redis, install the dependencies and run the tests.
+This will provision a virtual machine running Ubuntu 14.04, set up local Postgres, MySQL, MongoDB and Redis, install the dependencies and run the tests.

 Once the virtual machine is up and running, you can ssh into it with this
 command: